codysork/wal-steam/README.md

 ## Changes in This Fork

-- The executable for running this script is now ` wal-steam `, not ` wal_stream `.
+- The executable for running this script is now ` wal-steam `, not ` wal_steam `.
 - The [community patch](https://steamcommunity.com/groups/metroskin/discussions/0/141136086931804907) is currently disabled in this fork, because it was causing my steam library to fail to display.

 ## About

-`wal_steam` is a tiny program that is meant to work with either `wal` or `wpgtk`, by reading the colors they generate and making a color theme for a slightly tweaked version of Metro for Steam.
+`wal-stream` is a tiny program that is meant to work with either `wal` or `wpgtk`, by reading the colors they generate and making a color theme for a slightly tweaked version of Metro for Steam.

 [Wal](https://github.com/dylanaraps/pywal) is a little program for linux that creates a terminal color scheme based on your wallpaper (in addition to being able to set the wallpaper and a few other interesting features).